dougwithseismic/llm-crawler/README.md

-# LLM Crawler Service
+# GTM Crawler

-A powerful web crawler service built with TypeScript, Express, and Playwright.
-Features include plugin-based analysis, webhook notifications, and a robust queuing system.
+A local-first crawler for Go To Market teams with big ambitions.
+Built with TypeScript, Express, and Playwright, this tool allows you to crawl websites and extract valuable data for your GTM strategy.
+Features include plugin-based analysis, webhook notifications, and seamless integration with Clay.com and n8n.

 ## Table of Contents